 It’s entirely possible that an auto lender is going to require you to have a cosigner for your first car loan if your credit score isn’t up to snuff.
 However, that doesn’t mean that every lender from here on out is going to have the same requirements or ask you to bring a cosigner.

-- Credit unions – Credit unions are often the recommended first stop for a brand new borrower looking for an auto loan.
+- Credit unions are often the recommended first stop for a brand-new borrower looking for an auto loan.
+These institutions can often offer savings over big banks and may have less fees when you're looking for a loan.
 If you’re a member of a credit union and your accounts are in good standing, then they may be willing to work with your thin credit profile.
 It’s not a guarantee that they can approve you without a good credit score, but these institutions are member-owned and tend to be more lenient on credit score requirements, so it’s worth a shot.
 Remember that you must meet their other requirements, such as income and work history stipulations, and you may need a down payment.
+Since credit unions are member-owned and not accountable to large shareholders, they are typically able to pass their savings on to customers.

-- Special financing – Special financing is an umbrella term for auto loans for borrowers with bad credit.
+- Special financing is an umbrella term for auto loans for borrowers with bad credit.
 Subprime lenders signed up with special finance dealerships often have first-time car buyer programs that may not require you to have a cosigner to qualify.
-These lenders look at more than your credit score, using factors such as your income, employment history, debt to income ratio, living stability, and your down payment amount to qualify you for financing.
+These lenders look at more than your credit score, using factors such as your income, employment history, debt-to-income ratio, living stability, and your down payment amount to qualify you for financing.
 For borrowers with poor credit that don’t have the help of a cosigner, a subprime lender may be the ticket to a car loan.
+Subprime lenders are third-party lenders, and you can't meet with one directly.
+Instead, you meet with a financial manager at a dealership who will present your application to their lenders to see who can help to get you financed.

 At Auto Credit Express, we’ve cultivated a coast-to-coast network of dealerships that are able to assist borrowers with credit challenges.
 If you're in need of dealer connections, let us do the hard work of tracking one down for you.